ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 To migrate CKAN data between different hosts, simply transfer the content of the named volumes.
 A detailed use case of data transfer will be discussed in step 5.

+You can use environment variables rather than hard coding docker container name.
+For example, if you want to remove hardcode "db" docker container name replace "db" with name of your choice in docker-compose.yml as below:

+     links:
+      - db

+     depends_on:
+      - db

+     db:
+       container_name: ${POSTGRES_HOST}

 c.
 Convenience: paths to named volumes

 The files inside named volumes reside on a long-ish path on the host.